 Private education loans are education loans funded by a third-party lender (banks, credit unions, national lenders, etc.).
 Private education loans require a separate application, credit check, and often a creditworthy cosigner.
 Private education loans cannot be consolidated with federal student loans.

 Private education loans cannot exceed the student’s estimated cost of attendance for the loan period minus all other financial aid (grants, scholarships, Work-Study funding, federal loans, etc.).
-The student’s estimated cost of attendance can be found in AccessPlus under the “Student” tab > Financial Aid > Financial Aid Offer or on our Cost of Attendance webpage.
+The student’s estimated cost of attendance can be found in Workday under the “Student” tab > Financial Aid > Financial Aid Offer or on our Cost of Attendance webpage.

 Private education loans are different from Federal Direct loans in several important ways: